jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > OPTIONS:
 - The Dark Reaper Exarch may replace their reaper launcher with a Shuriken cannon (free), Aeldari missile launcher (+? pts) or Tempest launcher (+15 pts).
+- The Dark Reaper Exarch can take one exarch power from the list below at the listed point cost.

+#### > DARK REAPERS EXARCH POWERS:
+- **Crack Shot (free):** When this unit’s Dark Reaper Exarch shoots, you may re-roll Hit 'tens' rolls of 1.
+- **Rain of Death (5 pts):** When this unit’s Dark Reaper Exarch shoots with a Tempest launcher, you can treat it as a Heavy 1 weapon with the Blast (Large) quality istead of Blast (Small).
+If you do, add +3 when rolling to determine if a Direct Hit is scored.
+- **Rapid Shot (10 pts):** When this unit’s Dark Reaper Exarch shoots, add 1 to the number of attacks made with that model’s ranged weapon (for example, he would treat Heavy 2 as Heavy 3).
+- **Long-ranged Fire (10 pts):** Whilst this unit contains a Dark Reaper Exarch, add 6" to the Range characteristic of ranged weapons models in this unit are equipped with.
+- **Grim Visage (15 pts):** One per phase, when an enemy unit suffers a casualty as a result of an attack made by this unit while it contains a Dark Reaper Exarch, you can roll a die.
+On a 1-3, that enemy unit gains 1 strain.
+On a 4-6, it gains 2 strain.
+- **Aggressive Tactics (15 pts):** A unit where the Exarch has this power loses Inescapable Accuracy, and the Range characteristics of all weapons used by that unit are halved - these effects persist even if the Exarch is destroyed.
+While the unit contains a Dark Reaper Exarch, models in the unit may treat Heavy weapons as Rapid Fire weapons when shooting, and they gain +1 Attack.
+- **Focused Fire: (25 pts):** When this unit is selected to shoot, if it contains a Dark Reaper Exarch, and if all models are targeting the same enemy unit, add 1 to the Ballistic Skill of this unit until the end of the action.
+Note: Blast (\*) weapons are considered to be targeting a unit if the centre of the blast template intersects at least one model from that unit.

 ### \[Dedicated Transport] Wave Serpent